antrikshdhand/summer-research/fuzzer/README.md

 ### The 8-bit representation used in C

 In order to optimise the code as much as possible, we don't work with strings in the C implementation of the fuzzer.
 Instead, we map each token in the grammar to an 8-bit number and then generate random "strings" from these bytes.
-This mapping allows us to see some smart optimisations such as O(1) checking if a token is non-terminal or not, and O(1) time index lookup.
+This mapping allows us to see some smart optimisations such as checking if a token is non-terminal or not in O(1) time, and O(1) time index lookup.

 The mapping is simple: nonterminals are assigned 8-bit keys starting from `0x80`, and terminals are assigned 8-bit keys starting from `0x00`.
 That is, _if the MSB of the key is set, the token is a non-terminal._